Varicose Vein Ablation

 Varicose veins affect one out of two people aged 50 and older, and 15 to 25% of the adult population.

 Varicose veins are often painful and can be unsightly, but are usually not life-threatening.
 However, if left untreated, they may get worse over time and can lead to more serious conditions, including inflammation and leg ulcers.

 Vein Ablation is a minimally invasive procedure, which closes the abnormal vein close to the skin, thereby shrinking and improving its appearance.

-Download the Varicose Veins Patient Information PDF.
+Download this Varicose Veins Patient Information as a PDF.

 When Is This Procedure Conducted?